caiobacode/codeleap/README.md

 ## ⚠️ Notes

-> I Just build the Front-end of the application
+> I Just build the Front-end of the application.<br/>
 > All APIs requests are send to this api: https://dev.codeleap.co.uk/careers/